EMSA-Analytics/INQ/README.md

 # INQ_SHORT
-This is the current functional code
+This is the base code for SHORTER
+## This code is for development